 My snippets are expanding partially, or the keyword remains

 1. Slow down key events

 If, when expanding your keyword, you find that part of the keyword is still visible, the wrong text is pasted or part of the snippet text is deleted, try slowing down the key events.

 You'll find this setting in Alfred's Snippets preferences > Auto Expansion Options > Tweaking.
 Move the slider to the left to slow down Alfred's actions.
 We recommend starting with the slowest setting, then bringing it back towards the right until you're seeing predictable behaviour.

 2. Check for interfering applications

-If you're using another clipboard, snippet or keyboard manager app, this may be interfering with Alfred's ability to paste correctly (e.g. if two apps use the same snippet keyword and try to expand at the same time).
+If you're using another clipboard, snippet or keyboard manager app, it may be interfering with Alfred's ability to paste correctly (e.g. if two apps use the same snippet keyword and try to expand at the same time).